 - Plant Koala food trees.
 Don’t forget out find out which kinds of gum trees are the favourites of Koalas in your area.
 More information about Koala food trees.

 - When out driving, ask your parents and friends to be very careful not to hit wildlife crossing roads, especially at night.
 Remember, Koalas are most active at night.

-- Keep your dogs your cats inside at night, (or tie up your dog if keeping it inside is not possible), to protect all wildlife.
+- Keep your dogs your cats inside at night, to protect all wildlife.
 More information about Koalas and dogs, and about how to keep your cat from harming wildlife.